|

 single-storey, partially wood-clad building stands near to Brookfield

-grander building) the one-time home of the
+House (a much grander building) the one-time home of the

-former Nantwich Urban District Council (see below).
+former Nantwich Urban District Council.

-Quoted in Talk of the Town, the
+Talk of the Town, the

-Chairman of the council, Cllr Bill McGinnis said: "To obtain quality
+Chairman of the council, Cllr Bill McGinnis, said: "To obtain quality

 status, the council had to show it communicates regularly with